-Mom of Four: “I Never Thought I Could Be an Athlete”
+Mom of Four with MS: “I Never Thought I Could Be an Athlete”

-Just five years ago, San Diego-based Aurora Gonzalez Colello—now 40—was diagnosed with MS (multiple sclerosis); 10 lesions were discovered on her brain, through an MRI, after excruciating pain caused vision loss in one eye.
+Just five years ago, San Diego-based Aurora Gonzalez Colello was diagnosed with MS (multiple sclerosis); 10 lesions were discovered on her brain, through an MRI, after excruciating pain caused vision loss in one eye.

 She was told by her doctor not to exercise (heating up the body during exercise has been known to trigger MS symptoms like vision loss, fatigue, numbness, dizziness, memory problems, and balance problems) and to accept the fact that she had a progressive incurable disease and might never gain her full vision back.

-This year, on Saturday, September 7—along with 5, 499 other athletes—she’ll swim almost a mile in the Pacific Ocean, bike almost 25 miles along the Pacific Coast Highway in California, and run more than 6 miles along the sands of Zuma Beach—one of the largest beaches in Los Angeles County.
-Despite her doctor’s warnings about exercise and accepting her “fate”, Aurora is planning on finishing strong in the 27th annual Nautica Malibu Triathlon presented by Equinox.
+This year, on one Saturday—along with 5, 499 other athletes—she swam almost a mile in the Pacific Ocean, biked almost 25 miles along the Pacific Coast Highway in California, and ran more than 6 miles along the sands of Zuma Beach—one of the largest beaches in Los Angeles County.
+Despite her doctor’s warnings about exercise and accepting her “fate”, Aurora finished strong in the annual Nautica Malibu Triathlon presented by Equinox.

 “This is a race that I’ve been wanting to do.
 It’s a great race; it’s a beautiful place to race.
 I’ve been training hard for it,” says Aurora, who has taken not one of the 21 triathlons she’s already participated in for granted.
 “I started off with a sprint distance triathlon in a bay and gradually worked my way up to this point, with ocean swims.”
 Last year, she did a half IronMan (1.2 mile swim, 56-mile bike, and 13.1 mile run).